 \begin{proof} Let $G$ be a 3-irregular graph and let $e=xy$ be any edge of $G$ such that $x$ and $y$ are both of degree at most $2$.
 If no such edge exists, then the graph is the subdivision $S(H)$ of some subcubic graph $H$ where leaves could be added on original vertices of degree 2 and thus $G$ is $(1,3,3,3)$-colorable by Corollary \ref{cor1}.
 Define a level ordering $L_i$, $0\le i \le r=\epsilon(e)$, of $(G,e)$.

-We construct a coloring $c$ of the vertices of $G$ from level $r$ to $1$ and with colors from the set $\{1,2_a, 2_b,2_c\}$, that satisfies the following properties : \begin{enumerate} \item[i)] color $1$ is used as often as possible, i.e. when coloring a vertex $u$, if no neighbor is colored $1$, then $u$ is colored $1$; \item[ii)] every vertex of degree $2$ is colored $1$ when first coloring vertices of $L_i$, except if the connected component containing this vertex in $L_i$ is a path of order 2 (in which case one of the two vertices is colored 1). \end{enumerate}
+We construct a coloring $c$ of the vertices of $G$ from level $r$ to $1$ and with colors from the set $\{1,2_a, 2_b,2_c\}$, that satisfies the following properties: \begin{enumerate} \item[i)] color $1$ is used as often as possible for vertices of degree at most 2, i.e. when coloring a vertex $u$ of degree at most $2$, if no neighbor is colored by $1$, then $u$ is colored by $1$; \item[ii)] every vertex of degree $2$ is colored by $1$ when first coloring vertices of $L_i$, except if the connected component containing this vertex in $L_i$ is a path of order 2 (in which case one of the two vertices is colored 1). \end{enumerate}

 The set $L_{r}$ induces a disjoint union of paths of order at most 3 in $G$.
-Since paths are $(1,2,2)$-colorable, $L_{r}$ is $(1,2,2)$-colorable.
+Since paths are $(1,2,2)$-colorable, the vertices of $L_{r}$ can be $(1,2,2,2)$-colored.
 Moreover, in every path of order 3 in $L_r$, the central vertex has degree 3, thus a color $1$ could be given to every vertex of degree $2$.
-If the path is of order 2, one of the vertex is colored $1$.
+If the path is of order 2, one of its end-vertices is colored by $1$.
 Thus, Properties i) and ii) are satisfied.

 Assume that we have already colored all vertices of $G$ of levels from $r$ to $i+1$ and that we are going to color vertex $u\in L_i$, $1\le i\le r-1$.
-We consider two cases depending on the degree of $u$: \begin{description} \item[Case 1.] $u$ is of degree 3.
+We consider two cases depending on the degree of $u$: